A light rail train near the Colfax at Auraria Station with the city in the background.

 Planned Service Disruptions

-During the 86-day work window, all D Line trains will be rerouted to Denver Union Station.
+During this phase of the project, all D Line trains will be rerouted to Denver Union Station.
 The H Line will be truncated to Southmoor Station, and customers continuing downtown will need to connect to an E Line train.
 The E and H lines will maintain 15-minute frequencies to support customer transfers.
 The L Line will be temporarily suspended during the project, and bus Route 43 will provide customers with continued connections along the corridor.

 Graphic outlining the work to be completed at Kalamath Street crossing.
 The illustration shows a rail detour map, calendar of work, and outlines customer benefits of reduction in unplanned maintenance.